digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/04-deploy-daml-enterprise/02-helmfile-deployment/00-intro.rst

 * Access to your AKS cluster

-Automated Deployment
+Automated deployment
 ********************

-* Switch ``kubectl`` context and open an SSH tunnel to the private Kubernetes API:
+* Switch the ``kubectl`` context and open an SSH tunnel to the private Kubernetes API:

   .. code-block:: bash